What To Do With Exponents When Multiplying

 4. Practice with Complex Examples

 The best way to master exponent manipulation is through practice.
-Work through a variety of complex examples that involve multiple rules and operations.
+Think about it: work through a variety of complex examples that involve multiple rules and operations.
 This will help you develop a strong intuition for when and how to apply each rule.

 Example: